 This change adds the Registrar as a voting member, and updates the title of the "Vice President for Enrollment Management and Student Affairs."
 We also corrected the name of the Undergraduate Advising Center under "duties," Item C.6:

-(1) The AAC will work with the Office of Undergraduate Advising Center to develop and interpret evaluation instruments for the purpose of assessing the effectiveness of current advising practices.
+(1) The AAC will work with the Undergraduate Advising Center to develop and interpret evaluation instruments for the purpose of assessing the effectiveness of current advising practices.

 MOTION from Academic Affairs Committee (Linda Levy) AAC voted unanimously under the Academic Procedures Policy to require students to declare a major no later than after the accumulation of 60 credits: